Protecting nationally important bird species

 There is a risk that one or more of the volunteers pulls out of the survey.
 We have dealt with this by working closely with the group leader and keeping a list of potential volunteer contacts to enable us to replace any drop outs.

-Feedback and reporting will be by monthly email leading to the production of the final survey report to be issued in pdf format at the end of the project.
+Feedback and reporting will be by email leading to the production of the final survey report to be issued in pdf format at the end of the project and made available on the Hebridean Trust website.

 Budget - Project Cost: £9,534Loading graph....